-As shown in Fig. 4(a), MSP430 MCUs employ a digitally controlled oscillator (DCO) that can be configured to deliver clock frequencies from only a few KHz up to 16 MHz.
+MSP430 clock module.
+As shown in Fig. 4(a), MSP430 MCUs employ a digitally controlled oscillator (DCO) that can be configured to deliver frequencies from only a few KHz up to 16 MHz.

-DCOs on MSP430 MCUs may be configured using three parameters: RSELx, MODx, and DCOx.
+DCOs on MSP430 MCUs are configured using three parameters: RSELx, MODx, and DCOx, which are together hosted in two MCU registers called DCOCTL and BCSCTL1.
 RSELx stands for resistor-select and is used to configure the DCO for one of the sixteen nominal frequencies in the range 0.06 MHz to 16 MHz.
 DCOx uses three bits to further subdivide the range selected by RSELx into eight uniform frequency steps as shown in Fig. 4(b).
-Finally, MODx stands for DCO modulator and enables the DCO to switch between the configured DCOx and the next higher frequency DCOx+1.
+Finally, MODx stands for DCO modulator, and enables the DCO to switch between the configured DCOx and the next higher frequency DCOx+1.
 The five bits of MODx define 32 different switching-frequencies, as depicted in Fig. 4(c), to achieve fine-grained clock control.

 Measurement procedure.
-Measuring clock speeds with an oscilloscope is challenging as its probas, when booked to oscilloscope is challenging as its probes, when hooked to the clock pin, perturb the DCO impedance.
+Measuring clock speeds is challenging as the oscilloscope probes, when hooked to the clock pin, perturb the DCO impedance.
 This results in fluctuating measurements.